When All Is Said and Done

-"When All Is Said and Done" is a song recorded in 1981 by Swedish pop group ABBA, and is featured on the group's eighth studio album, The Visitors.
-The track – with lead vocals by Anni-Frid Lyngstad – was released as a single in the United States (with the non-album track "Should I Laugh or Cry" as the B-side) on 31 December 1981 on Atlantic 3889, and reached No. 27 on the US Billboard Hot 100 in March 1982.
+"When All Is Said and Done" is a song by the Swedish recording group ABBA, recorded for their eighth studio album The Visitors (1981).
+Featuring lead vocals by Anni-Frid Lyngstad, the track was released as the second overall single from the album on 31 December 1981.
+It was released in North America by Atlantic Records as the lead single to The Visitors in place of "One of Us", which had been released in Europe and Australia.
+The track details the divorce of Lyngstad and Benny Andersson.

-Overview
+The single placed moderately on the charts of North America, where it peaked at number 27 on the US Billboard Hot 100 and did not chart on the Canada RPM Top Singles.
+However, it placed better rankings on the Adult Contemporary component charts of both countries, peaking at number four in Canada and ten in the United States.
+Internationally, it charted within the top twenty in Chile while barely made a dent in Australia.

+Background

-ABBA consisted of two married couples who later divorced.
+ABBA constituted two married couples who later divorced.
 Similar to the group's 1980 track, "The Winner Takes It All", which could have been influenced by the split between band members Björn Ulvaeus and Agnetha Fältskog, "When All Is Said and Done" detailed the divorce between Anni-Frid Lyngstad and Benny Andersson.

 Written during a time of emotional turmoil, Ulvaeus has admitted that the split between Benny and Frida was at the back of his mind during the songwriting process for "When All Is Said and Done".
 He sought approval from Benny and Frida before the group began working with the song.
 When recording began in March 1981, only one month had passed since their separation.

 "When All Is Said and Done" saw Frida giving words and emotions detailing all of her sorrow and pain, not only for herself, but for all of those who had been through a separation.
 The backing track the group had first recorded was completely changed after Frida had laid down her powerful and emotional vocals.
 As Frida herself later recalled: "All my sadness was captured in that song."

+Composition

+"When All Is Said and Done" was originally written in the key of D major, with Lyngstad's main vocals ranging from A3–A4.

+Spanish version

 ABBA also recorded a Spanish version of "When All Is Said and Done" (entitled "No Hay a Quien Culpar"), which was released as a single in Mexico and several South American countries.
 The Spanish title written by Buddy and Mary McCluskey translates as "There Is No One to Blame".
 The track was also slightly remixed, for example leaving out the double-tracked snare drum of the original English version and adding new synth overdubs, giving the song a warmer feeling than the original version.
 The Spanish interpretation reached No. 29 in Mexico.